KrisBuytaert/vagrant-graylog2/README.markdown

 ## TODO

 * document document document
 * create a wiki page with more info
 * write fog script for creating a linode VM
 * test with different VM/cloud providers
+* add smoke tests to modules
+* cucumber tests to test appliance has built correctly.